 Financial Assets relate primarily to a permanently restricted endowment fund established by the Crop Trust to support the effective conservation and ready availability of the biological basis of agriculture.

-The endowment fund is not a separate investment vehicle, it is a name used for diverse investments which are administered by two investment managers on behalf of the Crop Trust.
+The endowment fund is not a separate investment vehicle, it is a name used for diverse investments which are administered by two investment managers on behalf of the Crop Trust during the reporting period.

 The endowment fund investments are recorded at fair value.
-The fair value option was exercised due to applied fair value management approach.
+The fair value option was exercised in line with the applied fair value management approach.
 The fair value of financial assets is determined with reference to quoted market prices, observable market data and unobservable valuation inputs.
 Regular purchases and sales of financial assets are recognized and derecognized using trade date accounting.
 Changes in the market value of the financial assets are reported as finance income or expense in the Statement of Activities.